GM Vice President, Global Quality

 About GM: Grace Lieblein

-From June 2011 to January 2013, Lieblein was president and managing director of GM Brazil.
+Lieblein was president and managing director of GM Brazil from June 2011 to January 2013.
 Under her leadership, GM Brazil launched nine new products in 15 months and played a key role in the unit’s transformation.
 Prior to her assignment in Brazil, Lieblein was president and managing director of GM Mexico – the first woman to serve in this role.
-While in Mexico, in addition to her position at GM, she was appointed to the board of directors for the American Chamber Mexico and named vice president of its board.
+While in Mexico, in addition to her position at GM, she was on the board of directors of the American Chamber Mexico.

 Lieblein began her GM career in 1978 as a co-op student at General Motors Assembly Division in Los Angeles.
 She progressed through a number of positions, including manager of GM’s Desert Proving Ground in Arizona and director of Engineering Design for GM’s North America Car Group.

 Lieblein has a bachelor's degree in industrial engineering from General Motors Institute (now Kettering University) and a master's degree in management – materials/logistics – from Michigan State University.
 She also holds a certificate from the Thunderbird Global Leadership Certificate Program.

-In addition to her roles at GM, Lieblein is a member of the board of directors for Honeywell International, U.S.-Mexico Commission for Educational and Cultural Exchange (COMEXUS) and in October 2014, she joined the Karmanos Cancer Institute’s board of directors.
-Also, Lieblein serves on the advisory board of Focus: HOPE in Detroit and the board of advisors for US-MEX Forum for Cooperation, Understanding and Solidarity (FoCUS).
+In addition to her roles at GM, Lieblein is a member of the board of directors for Honeywell International, U.S.-Mexico Commission for Educational and Cultural Exchange (COMEXUS) and the Karmanos Cancer Institute’s board of directors.
+Also, Lieblein is on the advisory board of Focus: HOPE in Detroit and the board of advisors for US-MEX Forum for Cooperation, Understanding and Solidarity (FoCUS).
 In January 2014, she was named chairman of the board of the Michigan Minority Supplier Development Council.

 Widely recognized for her achievements, Lieblein recently received the Outstanding Achievement Award for North America 2015 from the Automotive Supply Chain organization, and was honored by the Michigan Women’s Foundation at its 2015 Women of Achievement and Courage Celebration.
 In 2014, she was named Engineer of the Year by STEM Hispanic Engineer National Achievement Awards Corporation (HENAAC) and was recognized as a 2014 Automotive News All-Star.
 In 2013, she was named one of Fortune Magazine’s 10 Most Powerful Women in Automotive.